 Vendor allowances include price allowances, volume rebates, store opening costs reimbursements, marketing participation and advertising reimbursements received from vendors under the terms of specific arrangements with certain vendors.
 Vendor allowances related to merchandise are recognized as a reduction of the costs of merchandise as sold.
-Vendor reimbursements of costs are recorded as a reduction to expense in the period the related cost is incurred based on actual costs incurred.
-Any cost reimbursements exceeding expenses incurred are recognized as a reduction of the cost of merchandise sold.
+Vendor reimbursements of costs are recorded as a reduction of the costs of merchandise sold.
+Volume allowances related to are recognized as a reduction of the cost of merchandise sold.
 Volume allowances may be estimated based on historical purchases and estimates of projected purchases.